Rhett Miller: Career

 After a sold-out SXSW showcase in 1995, Old 97’s found themselves the subject of a major label bidding war.
-15 record labels fought to sign the band, with Elektra Records A&R rep Tom Desavia finally inking the band to a multi-album deal.
+15 record labels fought to sign the band, with Elektra Records A&R rep Tom DeSavia finally inking the band to a multi-album deal.
 Their first Elektra release, Too Far To Care, came out in 1997, followed by Fight Songs and Satellite Rides.

 In 2002, Miller released The Instigator on Elektra Records.
 The record was produced and recorded with Jon Brion, received critical acclaim and substantial airplay on alternative-oriented radio stations.

 In 2006, Miller released The Believer on the Verve Forecast label.
-It includes a cover of Brion's "I Believe She's Lying" and "Fireflies," a duet with Rachael Yamagata.
+It includes a cover of Brion's "I Believe She's Lying" and "Fireflies", a duet with Rachael Yamagata.

 In 2009, Miller released his fourth record, the self-titled Rhett Miller, on Shout!
 Factory.
 The record includes Jon Brion on guitar and bass, The Apples in Stereo's John Dufilho on drums and Billy Harvey on guitar.
 In 2011, Miller self-released a live recording of The Interpreter: Live at Largo.

 In 2012, Miller released The Dreamer.
 The record, a Maximum Sunshine release which Miller self-produced, included collaborations with Rosanne Cash and Ben Kweller.

 In 2015, Miller released his sixth solo record, called The Traveler, on ATO Records.
 The album was a notable shift for Miller, as he recorded it with a Portland, Oregon-based bluegrass band called Black Prairie, which includes members of The Decemberists.
 The album also features contributions from Peter Buck and Scott McCaughey of R.E.M.

 In 2018, Miller released The Messenger on ATO Records.

+In 2022, Miller released The Misfit on ATO Records.

+In 2025, Miller released A Lifetime of Riding by Night on ATO Records.

 Writing

-Miller has written short stories, essays and articles that have appeared in Rolling Stone, The Baffler, Bookforum, Sports Illustrated, McSweeney’s, The Atlantic, and Salon.
+Miller has written short stories, essays and articles that have appeared in Rolling Stone, The Baffler, Bookforum, Sports Illustrated, McSweeney's, The Atlantic, and Salon.